lucaboriani/tadpole/README.md

 project requires node 16 +

-Demo package with actions is found in `/packages/hello_lang` (see `manifest.yaml`).
+A demo package with actions is found in `/packages/hello_lang` (see `manifest.yaml`).
 The creation of the demo package is optional.